FireguiQueen/harvard-cs50/README.md

 -->

 ## 🧑‍🏫 Instructors
-- David J. Malan - Gordon Mckay Professor of the Practice of Computer Science at Harvard University
+- **David J. Malan** - Gordon Mckay Professor of the Practice of Computer Science at Harvard University.
-- Doug Lloyd - Senior Preceptor in Computer Science at Harvard University
+- **Doug Lloyd** - Senior Preceptor in Computer Science at Harvard University.
-- Brian Yu - Senior Preceptor in Computer Science at Harvard University
+- **Brian Yu** - Senior Preceptor in Computer Science at Harvard University.

 -------------------